 EtherGoo was a fascinating game, but as Ethereum’s congestion issues appeared, transactions required an eternity to complete, resulting in a negative experience for the players.

-As a member of the TRON Arcade, a game fund with 100 Million USD to be allocated for game development, we had the chance to discuss with James, lead developer of TronGoo and learn a few interesting things.
+As a TRON Arcade member, a game fund with 100 Million USD to be allocated for game development, we had the chance to discuss with James, lead developer of TronGoo, and learn a few exciting things.

 Without further ado, lets get to the interview.

 James, it’s great to have you with us!

 EtherGoo was a blockbuster in crypto gaming, and it seems the redesigned version, TronGoo, is experiencing the same success as it managed to increase TRX price by 10%.

 To begin with my first question, can you highlight the reasons for choosing TRON Blockchain instead of other popular platforms like EOS?

 The main reasons were a combination of Tron’s recent explosion in Dapp activity over December (I started getting suggestions from my community I should port Goo across once they saw how well other ports like ShrimpFarm did).
 The fact that Tron supports solidity for smart contracts made it easy to migrate the original Goo game to their platform.

 The game launch was very successful, TRX price surged by 10% after the TronGoo launch, it’s stunning that a single game managed to move the economy of a top 10 cryptocurrency.
 How would you comment on this success?

 We’re very happy with how the TronGoo launch went, and are hoping all our players are extra happy they purchased Tron to play before the price surge(!)